banner-ad

 ”The Current Implementation of SIP Transformations only affects UDP and not TCP hence we cannot transform SIP over TCP.
 There is an Enhancement Filed for the same and can be expected in future.
 No ETA.”

-In my opinion this is not urgent as Lync can work fine without Sonicwall SIP Transformations, but would show initiative on Sonicwall’s part.
+In my opinion this is not urgent as Lync can work fine without Sonicwall SIP Transformations, but it would show initiative on Sonicwall’s part.

 Something Doesn’t Work Right and I’m on an Old Firmware, Do I Need to Upgrade?